afafbioinfo/NormProbing/readme.md

 ### Paths options

 `InputFile`: Main input directory

-`Iofile_Extenstion`: txt
+`Iofile_Extenstion`: format file in the input directory

 `Outputreactivityfile`:  Main output directory

-[Sequence]
+### Sequence options

-Start:1
+For the same RNA sequence, different experiments may cover different ranges of the sequence.
+The following options guarantee a COMMON range for all the considered experiments.

-End:259
+`Start`: Position of the first nucleotide to consider from the RNA sequence

-==> Different experiments come with different ranges, specify one COMMON window for all the considered experiments.
+`End`:Position of the last nucleotide to consider from the RNA sequence

-[Normalization]
+### Normalization options
 Method:
 ==> For short RNA (length<=300 bps) [resp.long RNA (length>300 bps] the Norm1 (Norm2) is set by default.
 The user can also either choose Norm1 or Norm2.